Moor Park, Farnham

 Following an early 20th century settlement to a dispute, public access is to a path running the length of the grounds.
 The building dates from 1630 but has been substantially altered, later that century, and in 1750 and 1800.
 Former names for it are Morehouse and Compton Hall.
-It was home to philosophical writer and satirist Jonathan Swift at the end of the seventeenth century; and served as a hydrotherapy retreat in the nineteenth century when it was visited by George Combe, who died here, the leading phrenologist of the day, and by naturalist Charles Darwin.
+It was home to philosophical writer and satirist Jonathan Swift at the end of the seventeenth century; and served as a hydrotherapy retreat in the nineteenth century when it was visited by George Combe, the leading phrenologist of the day, who died here, and by naturalist Charles Darwin.

 Approaches to Moor Park

 The North Downs Way runs along the pavement north of the site and runs east through woods of Runfold.

 Access is possible by road, but walking provides many further areas to view.
 A major spur of the long-distance footpath, the Greensand Way commences in the grounds, passes the front of the house, leading to Moor Park Nature Reserve, Mother Ludlam's Cave and has a bridge to Waverley Abbey all at the far end of the grounds.

 Moor Park Lane, a northern bridleway and former carriage drive, links the house to the A31 road at the Shepherd and Flock pub, Farnham with parking.
 To one side of this in water meadows with several channels is High Mill, which is Grade II listed and the partially hidden (and dry) remains of an artificial waterfall which featured on picture postcards in Victorian times.